 Self-rehoming is often the best and most humane way for your pet to find a new home.
-Self-rehoming allows the pet to remain in a home—which helps them stay healthy and well.
+Self-rehoming allows the pet to remain in a home—which supports the pet’s health and well-being.
 Being able to learn about the pet’s personality, behavior, medical history, preferences and more from the person who knows them best also helps ensure the pet is adopted into a home where they will thrive.

 Bonus: Self-rehoming also offers reassurance to the pet’s original family by allowing them to select, and possibly even stay in touch with, the new owner.

 - Create a pet profile for your pet on Seattle Humane’s Home-to-Home adoption page.
 Home-to-Home is a direct-to-adopter tool for people looking to rehome their pets.
 Fill out the free Home-to-Home application to post your pet.

 - Create a pet profile on Rehome, a free tool designed to help pets find new homes without having to spend time in a shelter.

 - Post a photo and bio of your pet on your social media channels.
 Facebook, Instagram, TikTok, Twitter and Nextdoor are great platforms for showcasing your pet for adoption.

 - Prepare your pet for adoption by getting them spayed/neutered, microchipped and vaccinated.
 If you need assistance, contact our team at firstname.lastname@example.org or call (425) 649-7566.

 If your pet needs veterinary care and you are low-income, facing housing insecurity or other urgent hardship, Seattle Humane may be able to assist.
 Contact our team at email@example.com or (425) 649-7566.

 Seattle Humane’s Wellness Clinic provides wellness care, vaccinations and microchipping services to support low-income families and their pets.
 For more information and to schedule an appointment, visit our Wellness Clinic page.